 This is a fact.

-Acne is recognized as a skin disorder that often leads to emotional distress and permanent physical scarring.
+Acne is recognized as a skin disorder that often leads to emotional distress and permanent physical scarring on the face, as well as the back and chest.
 Scarring can affect up to 95% of those with acne, even those with mild acne.
 It results from the damaging effects of inflammation on the skin during the healing process.
 Early and effective management of acne, which includes breakout prevention, may help to minimize the chances of scarring.
-Talk to your doctor to discuss how to reduce the risk of scarring.
+Talk to your doctor about which treatment option is best for you to reduce scarring.

 It is important to know that acne is not caused by dirt or surface oils and that washing your face too often can actually make your acne worse.
 Different brand-name over-the-counter acne products commonly contain the same active ingredients, such as salicylic acid (e.g., Clean & Clear Advantage® Acne Spot Treatment) and benzoyl peroxide (e.g., Benzagel®, Proactiv®).
 These products are often used for milder cases of acne when used alone.
 If they have not worked for you, it is important to talk with your doctor to see if a prescription topical acne treatment is right for you.
 Learn more about them in our Treatment Options Table.